 MED: Talent adds acetone to the precipitate/water mixture.

 MED: Talent centrifuges the mixture.
+(Comment: This shot was not filmed, because it is same as 2.6.3, so you can use shoot 2.6.3 )

 MED: Talent dissolves the precipitate in water again.
 Alternatively, any action in this purification process can be filmed for this shot as long as it communicates that the process is being repeated.